nixworks/public/news/2017/04/9/index.md

 ##### North Korea-United States relations
 ### [The United States Pacific Command deploys warships, including the USS "Carl Vinson", to move towards the Korean Peninsula following North Korea's recent tests with weapons of mass destruction and opposition to the Sharyat missile strike.
 North Korea is also reclassified as a state sponsor of terrorism. ](/news/2017/04/9/the-united-states-pacific-command-deploys-warships-including-the-uss-carl-vinson-to-move-towards-the-korean-peninsula-following-north-ko.md)
-_Context: Sharyat missile strike, North Korea-United States relations, U.S. Pacific Command, North Korea, state sponsor of terrorism, Korean Peninsula, North Korea's nuclear program, USS ''Carl Vinson''_
+_Context: U.S. Pacific Command, North Korea's nuclear program, North Korea, state sponsor of terrorism, North Korea-United States relations, Sharyat missile strike, USS ''Carl Vinson'', Korean Peninsula_

 ##### United Express Flight 3411 incident
 ### [A United Airlines passenger is dragged off a flight at O'Hare International Airport in Chicago.
 The airline company is under fire because of the mistreatment of the passenger. ](/news/2017/04/9/a-united-airlines-passenger-is-dragged-off-a-flight-at-o-hare-international-airport-in-chicago-the-airline-company-is-under-fire-because-of.md)